wader/fq/doc/usage.md

 #### Extract first JPEG found in file

-Recursively look for first value that is a `jpeg` decode value root.
+Recursively look for the first value that is a `jpeg` decode value root.
 Use `tobytes` to get bytes for value.
 Redirect bytes to a file.

 ```sh
 fq 'first(.. | select(format=="jpeg")) | tobytes' file > file.jpeg